Best Tips For Sales Professionals When Updating Resume

 Resumes still matter.
-While a LinkedIn profile is very important, some organizations (especially enterprise companies) will want to see a resume in order for you to apply.
+While a LinkedIn profile is significant, some organizations (especially enterprise companies) will want to see an outline for you to apply.
 In this guide, we’ll provide 23 actionable sales resume tips so you can land the sales job you’ve always dreamed about.

-Under these dismal conditions, what should a smart sales professional on the lookout for a dream job do?
+Under these dismal conditions, what should an intelligent sales professional on the lookout for a dream job do?

 First, don’t panic.
 If there’s a science to selling, there’s an art to writing resumes.
 All you have to do is learn it.
-Fortunately, career sites, professional coaches, and hiring managers have been sharing their insight on how best to make your resume shine.
+Fortunately, career sites, professional coaches, and hiring managers have shared their insights on how best to make your resume shine.

 1) Go for high impact.

 Ideally, resumes should pack a punch.
 But that is hardly the case in real life.
-In fact, recruiting managers regularly receive hundreds of generic resumes that look and sound similar, echoing the same cliches, and even sharing the same grammatical errors.
-Not surprisingly, weak resumes just become fodder for the recycling bin at the end of every recruiting period.
+In fact, recruiting managers regularly receive hundreds of generic resumes that look and sound similar, echoing the same cliches and even sharing the same grammatical errors.
+So, not surprisingly, weak resumes become fodder for the recycling bin at the end of every recruiting period.